kcotias/react-native-profile-list/README.md

 This project is just a simple example of a profile list App built with React Native.

-As usual, i tried to make my commits work like explanations, so if you follow my commit history you may understand more easily what i did.

 ### How to run?

 Git Clone the Rep